 In December 2019, the Sarafs moved back to India. … Then the COVID-19 pandemic struck, and in January 2021, Uditi was hospitalized with severe COVID-19.
 She spent 20 days in the hospital and her health was never the same, says Sonam.
 Communication became increasingly difficult for Uditi and she began to pace the house incessantly, rarely even going to sleep.
 The Sarafs decided to speed up the base-editing project by funding a second team in India.

-Developing treatments takes time.
+Developing treatments take time.
 Uditi’s story was a one-off, a singular disease that few researchers on the planet were working on, so developing an experimental alternative based on cutting-edge medical technology was a reasonable option.
 And yet:

 Meanwhile, Devinsky had petitioned a US foundation to devise a different experimental treatment called antisense therapy for Uditi. … The treatments didn’t work.
 And the experience taught Rajeev and Sonam how long it could take to get approval to try an experimental therapy in the United States.
 They decided Uditi’s base-editing therapy should also be manufactured and administered in India.